-5.1.2 Liveness Analysis and Memory Mapping
+5.1.2 Liveness analysis and memory mapping

 The compute function, which introduces manifest arrays in shared memory, generates unique names for each intermediate array.
-CUDA does not provide any memory management facilities for shared memory, so in Obsidian we analyse kernel memory usage and create a memory map at compile time.
+CUDA does not provide any memory management facilities for shared memory, so in Obsidian, we analyse kernel memory usage and create a memory map at compile time.

-The amount of shared memory available in each GPU multiprocessor varies.
-(But it is always a small number, for example, 48KB.)
-When using the capture function to compile an Obsidian program, the GPU device is queried for the amount of shared memory and number of banks it is divided into, this information is used in the memory mapping procedure.
+The amount of shared memory available in each GPU multiprocessor varies (but it is always a small number, for example 48 kB).
+When using the capture function to compile an Obsidian program, the GPU device is queried for the amount of shared memory and number of memory banks; this information is used in the memory mapping procedure.